dfkaye/where.js/README.md

 ## QUnit

-For use with QUnit, you must specify the QUnit strategy as follows:
+When using QUnit, you __must__ specify the QUnit strategy as follows:

 + `{ QUnit: QUnit }` (QUnit is defined globally in both node and browsers)

-### The QUnit tests in this repo rely on
-[qunit-tap](//https://github.com/twada/qunit-tap), "A TAP Output Producer Plugin for QUnit."
+*The QUnit tests in this repo rely on [qunit-tap](//https://github.com/twada/qunit-tap), "A TAP Output Producer Plugin for QUnit."*

 ## tape

-For use with tape, you must specify the tape strategy as follows:
+For use with tape, you __must__ specify the tape strategy as follows:

 + `tape: [test | t]`